Vincit/objection.js/doc/index.md

 }
 ```

-> `HasOneThroughRelation`: Use this relation when the model is related to a singke model through a join table
+> `HasOneThroughRelation`: Use this relation when the model is related to a single model through a join table

 ```js
 class Person extends Model {